Feedback-Dominated Accretion Flows

 where $v_{\rm{rel}}$ is the relative velocity between the gas and the massive body.
 The accretion will happen at the rate \citep{Bondi1952,HoyleLyttleton1939,Shima+1985}:

-where $\rho$ is the gas mass density, and $\pi R_{\rm{BHL}}^2$ is the effective cross-section for the accreted gas.
-If we change the geometry to an embedded mass orbiting a SMBH (with mass $M$) inside a disk of gas, with a finite scale-height $H$, the cross section will be limited by the height of the disk, and also by the gravitational pull of the SMBH \citep{Stone+17, Dittmann+21}.
+where $\rho$ is the gas mass density, and $\pi R_{\rm{BHL}}^2$ is the effective cross section for the accreted gas.
+If we change the geometry to an embedded mass orbiting an SMBH (with mass $M$) inside a disk of gas, with a finite scale height $H$, the cross section will be limited by the height of the disk, and also by the gravitational pull of the SMBH \citep{Stone+17, Dittmann+21}.
 Using the Hill radius \citep{MurrayDermott1999} $R_{\rm{H}}=R \left(\frac{m}{3M} \right)^{1/3}$, where $R$ is the semi-major axis of the embed, we can determine the maximum impact parameter needed for a particle to become gravitationally bound to the embedded mass.
-Specifically, we compute the radius where a free-falling fluid element with impact parameter $b$ and velocity at infinity $v_{\rm rel}$ crosses the symmetry axis of the problem, and require this to be within the Hill sphere of the accretor, yielding a maximum impact parameter:
+Specifically, we compute the radius where a freefalling fluid element with impact parameter $b$ and velocity at infinity $v_{\rm rel}$ crosses the symmetry axis of the problem and require this to be within the Hill sphere of the accretor, yielding a maximum impact parameter:

-We can now formulate a ``reduced Bondi-Hoyle-Lyttleton'' (RBHL) accretion rate, with a new effective elliptic cross-section:
+We can now formulate a ``reduced Bondi--Hoyle--Lyttleton'' (RBHL) accretion rate, with a new effective elliptic cross section:

 where

 though we use the approximate expressions: